JenniferBagwell/BagwellCapstone/README.md

 * Link to my Trello board: https://trello.com/b/yCWNgWGD/bagwell-capstone-kanban

 # This is my Capstone Project Readme File
 ## My Capstone will be:
-### A website to help people fundraise online
+### A website built for my new coding professional biohub
-**This Site** will be a resourse with:
+**This Site** will be a resources with:
+- Clickable links
-- Videos
+- Profile bio
-- Tools
+- Current certifications
+- Skills related to coding and website design

 # **Tools** #
-1. Spinner Wheel
+1. Clickable links
-2. Random Number Generator
-3. Random Field Generator
+2. Cert search
+3. Updating and linkable

 # Plus

 # **Videos** #
-1. How to start a fundraiser
-2. How to marketing your fundraiser
-3. How to raise or collect with little effort
+1. Biovideo